 - The PhD Program in Clinical Psychology, which is accredited by the American Psychological Association

 - The Five-Year PsyD Program in School Psychology

 - The Advanced PsyD Program in School Psychology

 The School also offers several master’s degrees:

-- An M.A.
-Program in Clinical Mental Health Counseling, accredited by the Council for Accreditation of Counseling and Related Educational Programs
+- MA in Clinical Mental Health Counseling, accredited by the Council for Accreditation of Counseling and Related Educational Programs

-- An M.A. plus Certification Program in School Psychology
+- MA plus Certification Program in School Psychology

-- An M.S.
-Program in Clinical Psychopharmacology, designated by the American Psychological Association in preparation for prescriptive authority
+- MS in Clinical Psychopharmacology, designated by the American Psychological Association in preparation for prescriptive authority

 In addition, the School offers a Post-baccalaureate Re-specialization Track in Psychology designed to assist those who are seeking career changes and wish to transition into graduate level training in psychology.